zapman449/monitorama_2016_notes/Mon02__Monitoring.is.Dead.Long.Live.Monitoring__by_Greg.Poirier.md

 * OK is < SOMETHING
 * Orange is SOMETHING < it < something_else
 * Critical it < something_else  (used salmon, not red because sysadmin PTSD)
-* What asserts that something is good.
+* What asserts that something is good?
+Intuition and guesswork.
 * Fancier email, fancier math, etc.
 * Still an assertion.
 * Wars: push vs pull, blackbox vs whitebox, etc.
 * Change the conversation "A line in the sand"
 * What is monitoring?  tangent to Observability.
 * A system is observable IFF you can determine the behavior of the system based on its outputs.
     * A "System" is a set of connected components.
     * The manner in which a system acts is its behavior
     * The outputs of a system are the concrete results of its behaviors